Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 MAKE DOUGH

-- Add flour and salt and mix with a wooden spoon until you get a dough ball.
+- Add 3⅓ cups all-purpose flour and 1 teaspoon salt and mix with a wooden spoon until you get a dough ball.

 - Transfer dough onto a lightly floured worktop and knead for 5 minutes, until the dough is elastic and smooth.